ShemmyYo/AdoBoutigue/README.md

 GamerOnBoard is a B2C (business-to-consumer) as it sells goods to individual customers.

-B2C model, the success of board game, online business will depend on ability to connect with individual consumers, offer a compelling product, and deliver exceptional customer service.
+In B2C model, the success of board game online business will depend on ability to connect with individual consumers, offer a compelling product, and deliver exceptional customer service.
 Adapting and evolving business strategy based on consumer feedback and market trends will be crucial for long-term success.

 #### Other Google services available to boost business awareness: